undevin/Task/README.md

 * wire up view controllers to model object controllers
 * implement basic data persistence

+Please make sure to fork and clone this project before you begin.
+Once you have cloned it, navigate into the repo via the terminal and swich to the starter branch with `git checkout starter`.
+If at any point in time you need to view the master code solutions, you can switch back to the main branch.

 ## View Hierarchy
 1. Create a UITableViewController file called `TaskListTableViewController`
 2. Add a UITableViewController scene to your `Main.storybaord` that will be used to list tasks.
 Class it as a `TaskListTableViewController`